alnitak/shader_buffers/README.md

-**shader_buffers** aims to simplify the use of shaders with a focus on the ShaderToy.com and gl-transitions.com websites.
+**shader_buffers** aims to simplify the use of shaders with a focus on the ShaderToy.com

 [![Pub](https://img.shields.io/pub/v/shader_buffers.svg)](https://pub.dev/packages/shader_buffers)